AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/home.md

 >[!IMPORTANT]
 >Real-time Machine Learning is not available to all users yet.
 This feature is in alpha and still being tested.
 This document is subject to change.

-Adobe Experience Platform's Real-time Machine Learning framework enables you to unleash the power of machine learning to deliver the right experiences to the right end-users at the right time and in the right channels in the sub-second time frame.
+Adobe Experience Platform's Real-time Machine Learning framework enables you to unleash the power of machine learning to deliver the right experiences to the right end-users at the right time in the right channels with a sub-second time frame.

 ## Benefits